-The Department has evaluated the $PM{2.5}$ particulate matter network and determined that the FRM manual sampler co-location requirements can be met by the samplers located at the Bismarck NCore site.
-Unfortunately, this was not the case for the 2018 monitoring year.
-In response the Department decided to install a co-located $PM{2.5}$ monitor, a BAMM 1020 at the Beulah Site.
-In addition to the BAMM the Department also installed a new Teledyne T640 $PM{2.5}/PM{10}$ monitor at the Beulah monitoring site for the 2019 monitoring year.
+The Department has installed a co-located $PM{2.5}$ monitors, a Teledyne T640 at the Beulah Site.
+In addition to the T640 the Department also installed a new Teledyne T640x $PM{2.5}/PM{10}$ monitor at the Bismarck monitoring site for the 2019 monitoring year.
+The Department has started to convert its PM2.5 network over to Teledyne T640 PM analyzers.
+During the 2020 monitoring year the Department has converted most of the network over to Teledyne T640 monitors.